Translational Science Unit

 University Hospitals Harrington Heart & Vascular Institute established the Translational Science Unit (TSU) to complement clinical research and basic science efforts.
 This specialized unit allows unique opportunities to share and address fundamental questions across cardiovascular disorders in support of earlier intervention.
 The TSU also provides the necessary infrastructure for investigator-initiated studies.

 Translation is the process of turning observations in the laboratory, clinic and community into interventions that improve the health of individuals and populations — from diagnostics and therapeutics to medical procedures and behavioral changes.
-Understanding the translational process will provide a foundation for more science-driven, predictive and effective development of treatment and prevention strategies for all diseases.
+Understanding this process, the TSU provides a foundation for more science-driven, predictive and effective development of treatment and prevention strategies for all heart and vascular diseases.